kuhuhalder/kuhuhalder/README.md

 # Hi, nice to meet you!

-My name is Kuhu (she/her) and I am a current seminor majoring in Computer Science with a Mathematics minor at Rutgers University.
+My name is Kuhu (she/her) and I am a current senior majoring in Computer Science with a Mathematics minor at Rutgers University.

 ---